NielsLiisberg/Python-FastAPI-demo/readme.md

 # Setup the environment

-I always use bash as my default shell.
+I always use `bash` as my default shell.
 You can set that once and for all from ACS Run SQL script with:

 ```
 CALL QSYS2.SET_PASE_SHELL_INFO('*CURRENT', '/QOpenSys/pkgs/bin/bash');
 ```

 On IBM i you will need the open source in you path (and a nice prompt).
-So if you don't have a .profile yet, then:
+So if you don't have a `.profile` file yet, then:
 ```
 ssh my_ibm_i
 echo 'PATH=/QOpenSys/pkgs/bin:$PATH' >> $HOME/.profile